asteroy1012/Sheep_rep/README.md

 # Sheep_rep
-A counter for counting sheep in a farm going in and out.
+A counter for counting sheep in a farm going in and out Steps